forbesye/old.forbesye.github.io/src/pages/impossible_list.md

 ##Current Focuses

-- I plan on graduating college a semester early in December 2021
+- I plan on graduating college in December 2021
-- I plan on finishing the Austin Marathon in February 2022 with a friend, hopefully in under 4 hours
 - I plan on thru-hiking the Appalachian trail starting in March/April 2022 (I'll also shave my head right before this!)

 ##Fitness/Health Goals